 "Where were you when I laid the foundation of the earth?
 Tell Me, if you have understanding,Job 38:4(NASB)

 Job cried out for a Days-man.
-He wanted an advocate, an arbitrator – a mediator, who would stand between him and God.
-He wanted a counsellor, who could speak on his behalf.
-Job felt that the onslaught of evil that had overwhelmed his life and the direct accusations of his friends were unfair and unjust.
+He wanted an Advocate, an Arbitrator, a Mediator Who would stand between him and God.
+He wanted a Counsellor Who could speak on his behalf.
+Job felt that the onslaught of evil that had overwhelmed his life and the direct accusations of his friends was unfair and unjust treatment.
 He wanted to plead his case to the Lord – but God did not respond to his enquiries in the way that Job expected.

 Instead of answering Job's questions and sympathising with his misfortunes, the Lord bombarded him with a barrage of questions about the visible and invisible world.
 He examined his knowledge of animate and inanimate objects.
-Instead of answering his questions about his misfortunes, Job was rebuked by the Lord, for questioning God's sovereign will and ways.
+Instead of answering his questions, Job was rebuked by the Lord, for questioning God's sovereign will and ways.

-Heavenly Father, it is very humbling to realise that Your wisdom and understanding is infinite and unknowable, and yet in Your grace You have shared Your plan of redemption with Your fallen creatures.
-Father, when I don't understand the difficulties I am going through, in my own life, I pray that I may trust You in all things and never doubt Your perfect plans and purposes – knowing that You are sovereign, and Your way is best.
-Help me to live by faith and not by sight – for Your greater praise and glory, in Jesus name I pray, AMEN.
+Heavenly Father, it is very humbling to realise that Your wisdom and understanding is infinite and unknowable and yet, in Your grace, You have shared Your plan of redemption with Your fallen creatures.
+Father, when I don't understand the difficulties I am going through in my own life, I pray that I may trust You in all things and never doubt Your perfect plans and purposes.
+I know that You are sovereign and Your way is best.
+Help me to live by faith and not by sight.
+In Jesus' name I pray, AMEN.